Benefits and side effects of drinking Pu-erh tea

 Again these are all animal studies, further studies are needed to determine the properties of Pu-erh tea on weight loss.

 Another benefit of drinking Pu-erh tea is that is rich in antioxidants that are protecting cells against free radical damage.
 The oxidative properties of Pu-erh tea help to increase the oxygen levels which enhance blood flow and circulation.

-By delivering more oxygen to the brain this tea can help combat migraine and headache and reduce free radicals that can cause serious health issues.
+By delivering more oxygen to the brain this tea can help combat migraines and headaches and reduce free radicals that can cause serious health issues.

 In Chinese medicine, Pu-erh tea is used to aid the spleen and stomach in filtering toxins throughout the body.
 Sugar and microorganisms present in Pu-erh help the spleen to clean the blood and eliminate free radicals.

 In a study published in 2016 where was evaluated the effects of daily consumption of Pu-erh tea extract on body weight, body-fat composition, and lipid profile in a non-Asian population in the absence of dietary restrictions, was determined that Pu-erh may help keep cholesterol in check.